 Recent performances and exhibitions include: Veiled Absence for Sisters Academy (30-day durational), Den Frie Centre for Contemporary Art (Copenhagen, Denmark, 2017); Walking Kindness, Unpack Studio (Havana, Cuba, 2017); Path of Longing, Luissa Catucci Gallery (Berlin, Germany, 2017); Let Me Tell You That I Love You (Distant Islands), Fluid States North (Copenhagen, Denmark, 2015); Culture House (Torshaven, Faroe Islands, 2015); Nuuk Art Museum (Nuuk, Greenland, 2015); Nuit Rose/Artscape (Toronto, 2014), These Are Not My Mother’s Hands, Trinity Square Video (Toronto, Canada 2013), and Clock Piece, GlouAIR, Month of Performance Art, MPA-Berlin (Berlin, Germany, 2012).

 Beau received her training at the National Theatre School of Canada and is a graduate of the Yale School of Drama.
-Beau is on faculty at the University of Alberta, where she specializes in contemporary performance and interdisciplinary creation, and is the Coordinator of the M.F.A.
+Beau is on faculty at the University of Alberta, where she specializes in contemporary theatre, performance and interdisciplinary creation, and is the Coordinator of the M.F.A.
 Directing Program and Co-Director of the new Faculty of Arts’ Signature Area in Research-Creation.

 Beau is currently creating a series of performances focussed on the ‘act of forgetting’.